Florida imposes harsh penalties for violating its drug laws. Florida’s drug laws appear in Section 893.13 Florida Statute.

 Many criminal defendants struggle to understand which defenses apply to their case.
 A skilled drug crimes attorney can explain the legal defenses available for possession of a controlled substance in Florida.

-Charged with Possession of a Controlled Substance?
+Charged with Possession of a Controlled Substance in Florida?
 Contact Orlando Defense Today

 The best way to obtain a favorable result in your Florida criminal case involves hiring a criminal defense attorney to advocate on your behalf.